 Entitlement to benefits

-Permanent residence or employment in Finland do not automatically mean that you will receive a particular residence- or employment-based benefit.
+Permanent residence or employment in Finland do not automatically mean that you are entitled to a particular residence- or employment-based benefit.
 Benefits are granted if you also meet the other conditions for them.
 A limited number of benefits can be paid abroad.

 You may be considered to be living in Finland permanently from the day you move if your intention is to move to Finland permanently.